-Baczewska holds Bachelor’s and Master’s degrees from Mannes College The New School for Music under the tutelage of Jerome Rose, and a doctoral degree from the Manhattan School of Music in the studio of Constance Keene.
-Lambert Academic Publishing published her dissertation, In Search of Bach’s Cantabile: The Role and Aspects of Oratory and Singing in Keyboard Interpretation.
-Baczewska is a Yamaha Artist.
+Baczewska holds Bachelor’s and Master’s degrees from Mannes College The New School for Music, and a Doctor of Musical Arts degree from Manhattan School of Music.
+Her doctoral dissertation, In Search of Bach’s Cantabile: The Role and Aspects of Oratory and Singing in Keyboard Interpretation was published by Lambert Academic Publishing.

 For more information and discography, visit MagdalenaNYC.com.